How do you refresh old content on your affiliate site for better SEO results?

 - Automation and monitoring: Rank trackers, analytics alerts, and ticketing systems keep updates on schedule and flag regressions quickly.

-Performance optimisation tips after publishing updates
+Performance optimization tips after publishing updates

 - Monitor rankings and CTR: Track short- and mid-term shifts and compare performance against control pages or historical baselines.